lunchboxer/datetime-2-english/README.md

 # datetime-2-english

-This module produces a complete English sentence in which all numbers have been converted to words.
+This node/js module produces a complete English sentence in which all numbers have been converted to words.

-It exports a single function which takes a date object as it's single parameter.
+It exports a single function which takes a date object as its single parameter.

 ## Usage